Play Therapy in Leeds

 What is Play Therapy?

-Play Therapy is for children, what talking therapy is for adults:
+Play therapy is for children, what talking therapy is for adults:

-“Toys work like the child’s words and play is the child’s language.”
-(Landreth, 2002)
+Toys work like the child’s words and play is the child’s language.”

-Play Therapy is an effective therapy that helps children modify their behaviour, explore their identity and build healthy relationships.
-Play Therapy enables children to consider and acknowledge their feelings, also acting as a safe emotional outlet.
+Play therapy is an effective therapy that helps children modify their behaviour, explore their identity and build healthy relationships.
+Play therapy enables children to consider and acknowledge their feelings, also acting as a safe emotional outlet.
 It helps them to learn that it is okay to ‘feel’, and teaches them how to cope with feelings in a safe and constructive way.
-Play Therapy helps children find healthier ways of communicating, develop fulfilling relationships, increase resiliency and facilitate emotional growth and wellbeing.
+Play therapy helps children find healthier ways of communicating, develop fulfilling relationships, increase resiliency and facilitate emotional growth and wellbeing.

-How can Play Therapy help?
+How Can Play Therapy Help?

 - Emotional distress